UBC Blogs Guide

 • Other - Applies for cases outside the above that require additional explanation

 6. Click Upload.
-Once the upload completes, you will be able to link to or embed this file in your pages and posts.
+Once the upload is complete, you will be able to link to or embed this file in your pages and posts.

 7. To add a link to the uploaded file: